mrc-ide/mintr/inst/json/cost_docs.md

 *   Interventions: The ITN and IRS combination used for the scenario.
 *   Net use (%): The percentage of people using a ITN the previous night.
 *   IRS cover (%): The percentage of people sleeping in an IRS protected home.
-*   Mean cases averted per 1,000 people per year across 3 years: The predicted number of clinical cases per 1,000 people averted by the intervention package, averaged across 3 years, relative to the continuation of the 'do-nothing' scenario.
+*   Total cases averted: Total number of clinical cases averted in the population over 3 years, relative to the 'no intervention' scenario
 *   Total costs (USD): The total cost in USD expected for the product procurement and implementation for the intervention package to cover a 3-year period of protection.
 *   Cost per case averted across 3 years: The cost in USD per case averted per 3-year campaign relative to the